unrealwork/atsd-use-cases/how-to/docker/README.md

   axibase/atsd-sandbox:latest
 ```

-Watch the container start log for `All applications started` message.
+Watch the container start logs for `All applications started`.

 ```sh
 docker logs -f atsd-sandbox
 ```

-The sandbox runs two front-facing applications which may be accessed using [default](https://github.com/axibase/dockers/tree/atsd-sandbox#default-credentials) credentials:
+The sandbox runs two front-facing applications which may be accessed using [default credentials](https://github.com/axibase/dockers/tree/atsd-sandbox#default-credentials):

 * ATSD at `https://docker_host:8443`
 * Axibase Collector at `https://docker_host:9443`

 ## Verification

-Let's verify that the webhook delivery is working as expected.
+Verify that the webhook delivery is working as expected.

-Go to Docker Hub and open Build Settings for one of the projects (images).
+Go to Docker Hub and open **Build Settings** for one of the projects (images).
 Trigger a build for one of the branches known to fail.

 ![](./images/docker-hub-trigger.png)

 The webhook should arrive in less than 5 minutes, which is the collector polling interval.

-If you don't have a good failure candidate handy, send a test `message` command for `test/my-image` project as described below.
+If you do not have a good failure candidate handy, send a test `message` command for `test/my-image` project as described below.

-You can adjust the frequency in the collector UI at `https://docker_host:8443`.
-Open `dockerhub-poller` job and set Cron Expression to `0 * * * * ?` in order to run the data collection every minute.
+Adjust the frequency in Collector web interface at `https://docker_host:8443`.
+Open `dockerhub-poller` job and set the **Cron Expression** to `0 * * * * ?` in order to run the data collection every minute.

 ## Automation

 ### Retry Failed Builds

-In addition to sending build error notifications, the `dockerhub-build-fail` rule in ATSD can be programmed to retry a failed build using Docker Hub [Remote Build Triggers](https://docs.docker.com/docker-hub/builds/#remote-build-triggers).
+In addition to sending build error notifications, you can program the `dockerhub-build-fail` rule in ATSD to retry a failed build using Docker Hub [Remote Build Triggers](https://docs.docker.com/docker-hub/builds/#remote-build-triggers).
 The remote triggers allow you to initiate an automated build by sending a `POST` request to an endpoint on Docker Hub.

 1. Create a new trigger token for a project on Docker Hub (projects with intermittent failures are good candidates for this).

     ![](./images/docker-hub-build-trigger.png)

-2. Create a CUSTOM web notification to launch an automated build on Docker Hub.
+2. Create a **CUSTOM** web notification to launch an automated build on Docker Hub.

     ![](./images/docker-hub-trigger-notify.png)